Touch in the Wild

 Best Demo Award at RSS 2025 Workshop on Robot Hardware-Aware Intelligence [Link]

-In the wild tactile interaction data can help with fine-grained manipulation!
+In-the-wild tactile interaction data can help with fine-grained manipulation!

 (Under human disturbances and visual occlusions, the robot relies on tactile feedback to guide its decisions.)